 The current Professional Development Requirement, commonly known as PDR (formerly MSR) cycle is effective June 16, 2022 – June 15, 2025.
 All PGA Members excluding those with A-3 or A-5 classifications, Retired Members, and Life Members Retired are required to earn a total of 54 credits, with at least 30 coming from Required Education credits and at least 6 coming from Required Meeting/Survey credits.
-A full breakdown of what falls under each category can be found below.

-30 Required Credits - PGA Approved Education, Professional Standards Education/Training and Specified PGA Player Engagement Programs:
+30 REQUIRED CREDITS - PGA Approved Education, Professional Standards Education/Training and Specified PGA Player Engagement Programs:

 - Attending career specific education, including serving as a speaker/instructor.
 Attending education on topics such as youth safety, diversity, equity and inclusion, mental health wellbeing.
 1 credit per each hour of attendance.

 - It is recommended that education be completed within one’s current, or desired career path (Executive Management, Golf Operations, or Teaching and Coaching)

 - Any online education must have an assessment which is successfully completed.

 - Specified Player Engagement Programs – Credited Per Below